JoshuaJFHolloway/CV/README.md

 ## Joshua Holloway

-I'm a full stack developer who's recently finished Makers and is looking for a front end ReactJS role.
+I'm a **full stack developer** who's recently finished Makers and is looking for a **front end ReactJS role**.

 My interest in coding began when I shadowed developers at a startup.
 I questioned the thought processes that underpinned the planning and implementation of features.
-Through this, I quickly grasped what programming is all about.
-Therefore, I started to put forward ideas on code structure and method functionality.
-I loved that coding is a language of creation and problem solving and I was eager to play with it.
-It was at this point that I sat down at my laptop and greeted the world.
+Through this, I quickly grasped the core principles of programming.
+One of my first understandings was the single responsibility principle and I started to put forward ideas on code structure and method functionality.
+I loved that coding is a language of creation and problem solving and I was eager to not just passively learn.
+To that end, I sat down at my laptop and greeted the world.
 It was great.
-I wanted to do, learn and know more so I continued to create small side projects while contributing at the startup.
+I wanted to write, learn and understand code so I continued to create small side projects while taking on more responsibilities at the startup.

 My passion and curiosity for coding rapidly took over my life and I knew that I wanted to work on it full time.
+Ever since then I have continued to grow and create projects, some of which you can see below.

+I love the component.

 (And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment)